Kelly Loeffler: COVID-19 insider trading investigation

-2020–21 U.S. Senate special election
+2020–2021 U.S. Senate special election

 Loeffler ran to serve the remaining two years of the Senate term to which she had been appointed.
 She planned to spend $20 million of her own money on her campaign.
 Under Georgia's election law, all candidates for the seat (regardless of political party) compete in a nonpartisan blanket primary; in addition to Democratic candidates, Loeffler, backed by the National Republican Senatorial Committee, was challenged by fellow Republican Doug Collins, who represented Georgia's 9th congressional district.

 In July 2020, Loeffler, who co-owned the Atlanta Dream, wrote the WNBA a public letter objecting to players wearing shirts with "Black Lives Matter" and "Say Her Name" printed on them, and suggesting they wear American flags instead.
 She stated her opposition to the Black Lives Matter movement, saying it "advocates things like defunding and abolishing the police, abolishing our military, emptying our prisons, destroying the nuclear family" and "promotes violence and antisemitism".
 Her comments led some WNBA players to call for her removal from ownership.
 Loeffler later said that the movement was "based on Marxist principles" and threatens to "destroy" America.
 In August 2020, players from the Dream and several other teams wore "Vote Warnock" T-shirts in support of one of Loeffler's Democratic challengers in the special election.

-During her 2020 campaign, Loeffler said that she had never disagreed with Trump.
-When she was asked about the Donald Trump Access Hollywood tape, in which Trump discusses groping women, Loeffler replied that she was "not familiar with that".
-When she was separately asked about a recording of Trump telling Bob Woodward that he was intentionally downplaying COVID-19 in public, she responded that it was "fake news".